 Do you think your hot rod handles pretty well?
 Put it to the test on the Ridetech Camaro Performers Magazine autocross course.
 The autocross is a low speed competition designed to highlight the handling, acceleration and braking of your ride.
 The wide sweepers, tight hairpins, chicanes and slalom sections of the course will keep your adrenaline pumping from start to finish.
 See below for classes, rules and safety requirements!

-**See tire description in rules
+**See tire and helmet description in rules

 - The registered owner must drive the vehicle for all events.

 - All drivers will be required to sign a liability waiver.
 Passengers must be at least 18 years of age and will be required to sign the same liability waiver as driver.